beafra08/Predicting-learning-difficulty/README.md

 ## Explanations
 Few explanations about some decision we made during the project
 1) Normalization : It is very common to normalize the data before using it in neuronal networks.
-We decided not to do it in the first version as most of the data used where binary (No = 0, Yes = 1).
-We still instored a normalization process in V2.
+We decided not to do it as most of the data used where binary (No = 0, Yes = 1).
 2) Imputing missing data: We decided to impute missing data with most frequent for categorial data and mean/mode for continuous data.
 They looked like they were missing at random.
 We could have simply deleated the patients with missing data as they represent less than 2% of the data and that we did not even use variables with missing data.
 We decided to impute the data mainly to practice doing so in a coding project and because we thought it would not have a big impact on variance as it was less than 2% as stated before.

 ## Content
 1) Code R : the first version of our project including only the best model
 2) Code R FittingModels: the first version of our project including the total 30 models
-3) Code R V2 : the final version with normalization of the ASQ score data and the addition of random sampling in the model fitting
+3) Code R V2 : the final version with addition of random sampling in the model fitting
-4) Code R FittingModels V2: the final version with normalization of the ASQ score data and the addition of random sampling in the model fitting
+4) Code R FittingModels V2: the final version with addition of random sampling in the model fitting
 5) README file

 ## License